katahiromz/RisohEditor/Standardize.md

 When you add `"< "` as a prefix to TEXTINCLUDE 1, the resource file will be considered read-only.
 RisohEditor will warn you and ask you to confirm the write if you try to overwrite a read-only resource file.

+Specifying TEXTINCLUDE 1 other than `"resource.h"` and `"> resource.h"` is not recommended.

 It is recommended that you use forward slashes (`/`), not backslashes (`\`), to separate paths.

 ### TEXTINCLUDE 2